nicoware-dev/hivefi-v2/eliza/packages/plugin-hivefi/src/multichain/docs/plan.md

 2. Get the private key from runtime settings (`EVM_PRIVATE_KEY`)
 3. Initialize the wallet provider with the private key
 4. Get the appropriate wallet for the specified chain
-5. Initialize GOAT tools with the wallet and specific plugins (sendETH or erc20)
+5. Prepare transaction data (function signature, parameters, etc.)
-6. Execute the action using generateText with proper context
+6. Execute or simulate the transaction
 7. Handle responses and errors with user-friendly messages

 ### ERC-20 Token Support

-Currently, the following ERC-20 tokens are supported:
+Currently, the following ERC-20 tokens are supported (in simulation mode):
 - USDC (USD Coin)
-- MODE (Mode Network Token)
-- PEPE (Pepe Token)
+- USDT (Tether USD)
+- DAI (Dai Stablecoin)

+Supported chains for these tokens:
+- Ethereum (Chain ID: 1)
+- Optimism (Chain ID: 10)
+- Arbitrum (Chain ID: 42161)
+- Polygon (Chain ID: 137)

 To add support for more tokens, we need to:
-1. Check if they're available in the @goat-sdk/plugin-erc20 package
-2. If not, define custom token configurations
+1. Define token configurations with correct addresses for each chain
+2. Add the token to the TOKENS record
-3. Update the token-transfer.ts file to include the new tokens
+3. Update documentation to reflect the new supported tokens

 ## Environment Variables